 To keep productivity and morale up, use technology to come together online.

 Pioneer Utility Resources staff uses Microsoft Teams for remote collaboration.
 Besides one-on-one messaging, Teams is great for setting up group chat rooms perfect for departmental discussions.
 The robust chat feature integrates stickers, emojis, and GIFs to bring out your personality.
 (Just remember to maintain a professional tone!)

 Video meetings are easy to schedule and packed with features.
 Each online meeting has instant messaging, note sharing, and screen sharing available for any participant for a productive (and secure) discussion.

 One of the biggest advantages of using Teams is the integration across Microsoft products.
-Teams plays nicely with Outlook for scheduling meetings and even lets you share and edit Word documents, PowerPoint and Excel files in real time.
-You can add custom apps like Evernote, FreeHand, SurveyMonkey and more to enhance your experience.
+Teams plays nicely with Outlook for scheduling meetings and even lets you share and edit Word documents, PowerPoint, and Excel files in real-time.
+You can add custom apps like Evernote, FreeHand, SurveyMonkey, and more Microsoft products to enhance your experience.

 Not at your computer, or using a laptop without a camera?
 No problem.
 Teams has an app for your smartphone that keeps you connected, no matter where you are or what capabilities you have at your home office.